tripods-xai/istc-2023/README.md

    - The retrained original TurboAE-binary model (`benchmark_turboae_binary_finetuned_jtree`)
 8. Get statistics on the maximum cluster size of junction trees for random turbo codes (`cluster_tree_statistics_istc`)

 Since some filepaths using outputs of previous experiments are hardcoded, you will need to edit `experiment_settings.json` as you go.
-I'll detail the steps below:
+I'll detail the steps below.
+Every experiment will output a JSON file in `data/outputs/` with the same name as the experiment.
+It will contain model settings, training curve data, and additional statistics.

 ### Experiment 1: Train a fresh version of TurboAE with block length 40